 It’s embarassing, really

 In August, we published the first version of goodbooks-10k, a new dataset for book recommendations.
-By pure chance, that coincided with a proclamation of Kaggle Datasets Awards.
+By pure chance, that coincided with the proclamation of Kaggle Datasets Awards.
 Oh, how we hoped to get one!

 Introduction to pointer networks